dustinpfister/blog_posts/_posts/js-line-break.md

 ## 2 - The os module EOL property in nodejs

+Now that I covered the basics of line breaks in general it might now be a good idea to start looking into some examples that have to do with just nodejs.

+### 2.1 - Escape notation and os module

-in node there is the End Of Line property of the os module.
+In node there is the End Of Line property of the os module.
 This property will hold a carriage return plus new line value for windows systems, and just a new line value for posix.
 In other words the value of the End Of line property will change depending on the underlaying operating system used.

 If you want consistent values regardless of the operating system you might want to stick to escape notation.